nginx-proxy/docker-gen/README.md

  * fluentd, logstash or other centralized logging tools that tail the containers JSON log file.
  * logrotate files to rotate container JSON log files

+===

+To Run:

  `go get github.com/jwilder/docker-gen`

  `docker-gen template.file`

 TODO:

- * Restart command hooks for when files are regenerated
+ * Add restart command hooks for when files are regenerated.
  * Tail docker event stream to detect when containers are started and stopped automatically